jorcisai/ARF/README.md

   <li> <a href="src/KerasTutorial-TrainingWordEmbedding.ipynb">Replacing global average 1D pooling and convolutional 1D layers in previous two examples by a BLSTM layer</a>.</li>
   <li> <a href="src/KerasTutorial-TrainingBilingualModel.ipynb">Bilingual text classifier with independent word embedding and BLSTM layer per language, but common feed-forward layer and softmax output</a>.</li>
   <li> <a href="src/KerasTutorial-TrainingBilingualModelSharedLayer.ipynb">Bilingual text classifier with independent word embedding per language, but shared BLSTM layer</a>.</li>
+    <li> <a href="src/KerasTutorial-TrainingAttentionLayer.ipynb">Bilingual text classifier with independent word embedding per source and target languages and combining them by an attention layer followed by a global average 1D pooling</a>.</li>
+    <li> <a href="src/KerasTutorial-TrainingAttentionBLSTM.ipynb">Bilingual text classifier with independent word embedding per source and target languages and combining them by an attention layer followed by a BLSTM layer</a>.</li>
 <!--
   <li> <a href="src/KerasTutorial-NeuralMachineTranslationWithAttention.ipynb"> Neural Machine Translation model based on the attention mechanism</a>.</li>
 -->